ahx/openapi_first/README.md

 ### Validation

 By validating requests and responses, you can avoid that your API implementation processes requests or returns responses that don't match your API description.
-You can use [test assertions](#test-assertions) or [rack middlewares](#rack-middlewares) to validate requests and responses with openapi_first.
+You can use [test assertions](#test-assertions) or [rack middlewares](#rack-middlewares) or manual validation to validate requests and responses with openapi_first.

 ### Coverage